The 7 best n8n alternatives in 2026

 💰 Pricing

-• Free Tier: Yes – includes 200 automation steps and 500 AI credits per month.
+• Free tier: Yes – includes 200 automation steps and 500 AI credits per month.

 • Professional: $19/month billed annually (generous for single users or small teams).